PickNikRobotics/data_tamer/README.md

   using namespace DataTamer;

   // start defining one or more Sinks that must be added by default.
-  // Dp ot BEFORE creating a channel. auto dummy_sink = std::make_shared<DummySync>();
+  // Do this BEFORE creating a channel. auto dummy_sink = std::make_shared<DummySync>();
   ChannelsRegistry::Global().addDefaultSink(dummy_sink);

-  // Create (or get) a channel using the global registry (singleton) auto channel = ChannelsRegistry::Global().getChannel("chan");
+  // Create a channel (or get an existing one) using the
+  // global registry (singleton-like interface) auto channel = ChannelsRegistry::Global().getChannel("my_channel");

-  // If you don't want to use addDefaultSink, you can do:
+  // If you don't want to use addDefaultSink, you can do it manually:
   // channel->addDataSink(std::make_shared<DummySync>())

   // You can register any arithmetic value.
 You are responsible for their lifetime